JusFra/bazy-danych-przestrzennych/README.md

 Exercises 6-7: PostGIS Raster.

-Exercise 8-9: Automation of spatial data processing.
+Exercises 8-9: Automation of spatial data processing.
 Script written in PowerShell.

 Exercise 10: Working in the FME environment.